White Chocolate Macadamia Nut Cookies

 You won’t be able to eat just one of these cookies, I promise you that.
 I apologize in advance, if your pants fit a little tighter!
 I hope you enjoy this cookie recipe just as much as we do.
 Merry Christmas and Happy Holidays, sweet friends!

-If you try these delicious, chewy white chocolate macadamia nut cookies, let me know!
+If you try these delicious, chewy cookies, let me know!
 Leave a comment and if your family loves them as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
 It’s so fun to see what you’re cooking!
 Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.

 - 3 ¼ cup (390g) all-purpose flour

 - 1 ¼ teaspoons baking powder

 - 1 teaspoon salt

 - 1 cup (2 sticks, 226g) unsalted butter, softened to room temperature*